jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

 .. meta::
   :description: How to test that a Python Exception is raised with try/except/else, a homemade assert_raises plus exec, and unittest assertRaises (with self.assertRaises(...)).
 TDD RED/GREEN drills for ModuleNotFoundError (import does_not_exist), NameError, AttributeError (src.exceptions.does_not_exist), TypeError (None not callable, then function_name() takes 0 positional arguments but 1 was given), IndexError on strings and tuples (positive and negative indexes), KeyError not_in_dictionary, ZeroDivisionError (1/0), and raise Exception.
 One exception per handler — assertRaises exits after the first matching raise.
 Pumping Python TDD by Jacob Itegboje.
-  :keywords: Jacob Itegboje, Pumping Python TDD, how to test if an Exception is raised, try except else raise AssertionError, exec function, homemade assert_raises, unittest assertRaises, self.assertRaises context manager, ModuleNotFoundError No module named, NameError is not defined, AttributeError has no attribute, TypeError NoneType not callable, TypeError positional arguments, IndexError string index out of range, IndexError tuple index out of range, KeyError not_in_dictionary, ZeroDivisionError division by zero, raise Exception, one exception one exception handler, exceptions/tests/test_exceptions.py, python tdd exception handling
+  :keywords: Jacob Itegboje, Pumping Python TDD, how to test that an Exception is raised, try except else raise AssertionError, exec function, homemade assert_raises, unittest assertRaises, self.assertRaises context manager, ModuleNotFoundError No module named, NameError is not defined, AttributeError has no attribute, TypeError NoneType not callable, TypeError positional arguments, IndexError string index out of range, IndexError tuple index out of range, KeyError not_in_dictionary, ZeroDivisionError division by zero, raise Exception, one exception one exception handler, exceptions/tests/test_exceptions.py, python tdd exception handling

 .. include:: ../../links.rst